darrenks/atlas/docs/cookbook.md

 Most of this is TODO or old for now

+Note I implement some ops that are actually in Atlas, just to prove that you can.

 ### Integer Comparisons
 Since integers are defined as truthy if >0, we can just use subtraction and if/else (`?`) to achieve the desired effect.